-gastric emptying and intestinal absorption and (2) the rate at which the exogenous carbohydrate is utilized (i.e., exogenous oxidation rate) by the muscle during the activity.
-It appears that the rate of gastric emptying and intestinal absorption is the limiting factor to exogenous carbohydrate utilization during exercise.
-A study conducted by Jeukendrup et al.74 compared varying doses of exogenous carbohydrates during exercise to the appearance of glucose from the gut into the systemic circulation and the subsequent muscle oxidation rates.
+On the other hand, research on the effects of the rate of gastric emptying, intestinal absorption, and delivery of glucose to the working muscles during exercise has yielded more consistent findings.
+It appears that the rate of digestion, absorption, and transport of glucose is the limiting factor to carbohydrate utilization during exercise.
+A study conducted by Jeukendrup et al.79 compared varying doses of exogenous carbohydrates during exercise to the appearance of glucose from the gut into the systemic circulation and the subsequent muscle oxidation rates.
 A low dose of ingested carbohydrates (0.43 grams of carbohydrate per minute) produced an equivalent appearance rate of glucose in the bloodstream (0.43 grams per minute), and the muscle was capable of metabolizing 90-95% of the delivered glucose during exercise.
-When a high dose of carbohydrates was consumed (3 grams of carbohydrate per minute) the appearance of glucose into the bloodstream was only 33% of the amount ingested (0.96-1.04 grams of carbohydrate per minute), thus indicating that this was the maximum rate of digestion/absorption of glucose.
+When a high dose of carbohydrates was consumed (3 grams of carbohydrate per minute) the appearance of glucose into the bloodstream was only 33% of the amount ingested (0.96-1.04 grams of carbohydrate per minute), thus indicating that this was the maximum rate of digestion/absorption.
 It is interesting to note that the muscle was still able to oxidize 90-95% of the delivered glucose for energy.
-The authors concluded that intestinal absorption of glucose was the limiting factor in regard to the ability of muscle to oxidize exogenous carbohydrates during exercise.
-Therefore, recommending the ingestion of carbohydrates at levels above the rates of intestinal absorption is not beneficial and can cause cramping and diarrhea, because any carbohydrate not absorbed will remain in the GI tract.
-Research indicates that the maximal intestinal absorption rate of glucose is 1.0-1.1 grams of glucose per minute.
-As a result, the current recommendation is that athletes consume approximately 30-60 grams of glucose per hour during exercise to help maintain energy output while preventing gastrointestinal upset.21
+Based on these findings, the authors concluded that glucose entrance into the systemic circulation is the limiting factor for exogenous carbohydrate oxidation during exercise.
+Ingesting carbohydrates at levels above the rates of absorption would not be beneficial, and any carbohydrates that are not absorbed may continue to move through the gastrointestinal tract and cause cramping or diarrhea.
+Therefore, following the notion that the absorption of exogenous carbohydrates reaches its maximum at 1.0-1.1 grams of carbohydrate per minute, it is recommended that athletes consume approximately 60-70 grams of carbohydrate per hour during exercise to help maintain energy output while preventing gastrointestinal upset.